DataDog/integrations-core/oracle/README.md

 ### Common Problems
 #### Oracle Instant Client
-- Verify that both the Oracle Instant Client and SDK files are located in one directory.
+- Verify that both the Oracle Instant Client and SDK files are located in the same directory.

 ##### Linux
 - See further installation documentation on [Oracle][15].